Got writer’s block? Use the “Four Strategies of Creativity” to plan your next move.

 Small changes add up

 It may seem basic, but the roots of these Four Strategies run surprisingly deep – by making enough additions, subtractions, replacements, and rearrangements, you can change a song so fundamentally that it becomes your own original work.
+These strategies are present in all art forms, and even in all of life itself.
+Everything changes.
+New things appear; old things are repaired (or not) and given new purposes; eventually they’re replaced; things get moved to new locations, new contexts.
+Even our bodies flourish and break down.
+This is the creative dance of all things, especially this thing we call life.

 Use these Four Strategies to make small edits.
 Use them to drastically renovate one of your songs in progress.
 Use them to transform a song you admire, little by little, until it becomes unrecognizable.